Multiple Shopify Stores

 Tip#5: Centralized Customer Support

 A number of queries from multiple Shopify stores can lead to multiple problems if they come from multiple channels.
 A customer support system allows you to keep all your customer queries and order information in one convenient place.
-It allows you to track customer feedback data and implement it in the product development process.

 With a cohesive customer support system, you can prevent confusion within your customer support team, and it improves shoppers’ experience and, in return, can increase the customer’s attention.